alok-urmaliya/Email-to-Dynamo/README.md

 }
 ```
 - set a trigger to execute script every 1-5 minutes.
-    (this fetches the data from the mail and sends it to the api    gateway).
+    (this fetches the data from the emails and sends it to the API gateway).
-- put your deployed api-gateway url in place of "your_api_gateway_url" and you're good to go.
+- Put your deployed api-gateway url in place of "your_api_gateway_url" and you're good to go.